Jako/emo/docs/usage.md

 (not encryption) of email addresses.
 It also hides all traces of href attributes as well as `mailto:` strings and `@` characters from spambots.

-The plugin does not change addresses inside `<form>' tags.
+The plugin does not change addresses inside `<form>` tags.
 So submitted and not validated forms will not break.
 Sections between `<!-- emo-exclude -->` and `<!-- /emo-exclude -->` are excluded from substitution.